remodlai/Flowise/docs/documentation/handoff/09_encryption_key_migration.md

    - All encryption/decryption operations use the same key retrieval method.
    - All secret storage and retrieval is done through Supabase only.
    - Proper error handling is implemented to provide clear error messages.

+4. Updates credential retrieval in components
+   - The `getCredentialData()` function in `packages/components/src/utils.ts` now directly uses Supabase secrets.
+   - Legacy credentials encrypted with the old key will need to be re-entered.

 ### Migration Strategy